GP ADHD Prescribing in Australia

 For Patients

-Can my GP diagnose ADHD in Australia?
+Can my GP prescribe ADHD medication in Queensland?

-Can my GP prescribe Vyvanse or dexamphetamine?
+Can a GP prescribe Vyvanse in Australia?

 For GPs